HeshanKarunaratne/notes/README.md

    59 .
 Explain restrictions on using enum?
    - Enums cannot extend any other class or enum
    - We cannot instantiate an enum

+   60 .
+What is collection ?
+   - A collection is a container which holds group of objects
+        1. Adding objects to collection
+        2. Removing or deleting objects from collection
+        3. Retrieving object from collection
+        4. Iterating collection

+   61 .
+201

 - Spring